-Students are expected to register motor vehicles with the Campus Safety Office and to operate motor vehicles in accordance with Saint Leo University Parking and Traffic Regulations, county, and state laws.
-Copies of the Saint Leo University Parking and Traffic Regulations are available at the Campus Safety Office or online at Parking and Traffic Handbook:
+Students must register motor vehicles with the University Safety Office and to operate motor vehicles in accordance with Saint Leo University Parking and Traffic Regulations, county, and state laws.
+Copies of the Saint Leo University Parking and Traffic Regulations are available at the University Safety Office or online at Parking and Traffic Handbook.